kwynncom/readable-primary-key/timing/round1/README.md

 A few notes:

 64 bytes is too low for the shared memory segment, or, at least, it is under some circumstances.
 If it's too low, you'll get a warning message and the result of shm_put_var will be false.
 96 bytes works.
-10,000 bytes also work.
+10,000 bytes also works.

 ftok() is a fun little function to generate a unique shared memory ID, but I found that 1 works, too.